-Students in middle school take exams twice a year (January and end of the year).
+Students in middle school take exams twice a year.
 These exams are cumulative in nature.
 In order to assist students in preparation, each teacher prepares and disseminates a study guide which provides information on content and format.
 Students will also have in-class review days as well as outside of class review work to assist them in their preparation.
 Exams are given in the following subjects: Foreign Language, Language Arts, Math, Religion, Science, and Social Studies.
-Exams are included in the grade for the trimester when it is taken (trimester 2 and trimester 3).
+Exams are included in the grade for the trimester when it is taken.